xuxiaojian/xuxiaojian.github.io/_pages/about.md

 Contact information
 ======
-Department of Electrical Engineering and Computer Science (EECS) <br>
+Washington University in St. Louis
-University of Michigan, Ann Arbor MI, 48109, USA <br>
+Department of Computer Science and Engineering
 Email: xiaojian+lastname@wustl.edu

 <a>